-There is no ‘love jihad’ under current laws, Home Ministry tells Lok Sabha
+‘Love jihad’ is not defined under current laws, home ministry tells Lok Sabha

 The minister added that no case of love jihad was reported by any central agency.
 “However, two cases from Kerala involving inter-faith marriages have been investigated by the National Investigation Agency,” he said.
 One of these cases is believed to be a reference to the Hadiya case.

 Hadiya, formerly known as Akhila Ashokan, had converted to Islam to marry a Muslim man in 2016.
-Her marriage, strongly opposed by her parents, triggered off a legal and political storm that eventually reached the Supreme Court.
+Her marriage, strongly opposed by her parents, triggered a legal and political storm that eventually reached the Supreme Court.

 When the case was being heard, Hadiya’s father Ashokan alleged that Muslim organisations were planning to take his daughter to enlist her with the Islamic State.
-In March 2018, the Supreme Court recognised Hadiya’s marriage, setting aside an earlier order by the Kerala High Court, which had annulled the union.
-The Sangh Parivar had played up Hadiya’s case as one of “love jihad”.
+In March 2018, the Supreme Court recognised Hadiya’s marriage, setting aside an earlier order by the Kerala High Court that had annulled the union.
+The Sangh Parivar had also played up Hadiya’s case as one of “love jihad”.